Member Menu

 Memoir Versus Fiction, or Is Memoir Fiction?

+Is memoir fiction?
 I emphatically don’t agree that memoir is fiction.
-Although a memoir invariably uses fiction techniques—and we will look at one memoir in this post, it must be an as-much-as-possible true accounting of an experience.
-I must confess to not seeing a problem with the idea of memoir versus fiction.
-Memoir IS NOT fiction!
+Although a memoir invariably uses fiction techniques—and we will look at one in this post it must be an as-much-as-possible true accounting of an experience. (more…)

 publish a book